INSIDE: Roam the Gnome’s Guide to the 7 best things to do on a Miyajima Day Trip!

 The torii remain to this day.

-Miyajima Island Day Trip from Hiroshima
+Tips for a Miyajima Island Day Trip from Hiroshima

-Hot tip: Visiting Miyajima Island when the tide is out
+Hot tip: Miyajima Island low tide

 If the tide is out, you can walk very close to the Torii gates.